dmytroKarataiev/TestApp/README.md

 # REST client for the MoviesDB
 ![Animation](materials/animation.gif)

-A client for a popular Movies Database with MVP architecture and Databinding.
+Client for a popular Movies Database with MVP architecture and Databinding.
+* Important - for the app to work you must add Movies DB API key to the gradle.properties file as a line: movieDbApiKey = "API KEY".

 ## Requirements
 * 2 activities: list with a RecyclerView and a Detail activity.